pupil-labs/pupil-docs/src/invisible/getting-started/first-recording.md

 <v-divider></v-divider>

 Now that we have learned how to make a recording, let's see what we can do with it!
-In the next article you will get an overview on the software ecosystem at your disposal.
+In the next article, you will get an overview of the software ecosystem at your disposal.